2022 FIFA World Cup: Influence of Iran

 An Iranian fan showing a banner with "Woman, Life, Freedom" slogan.

 In November 2022, there were reports suggesting that the government of Iran were working with Qatari officials to suppress anti-government protests at the 2022 FIFA World Cup, in light of the Mahsa Amini protests.
 Leaked documents and audio clips suggested that Iranian government officials were in correspondence with Qatari authorities in order to handle possible protesters.

 In November 2022, the Qatari government revoked the visas of journalists from a London-based Iranian news channel, Iran International, known for being critical of the regime, who were seeking to cover the World Cup.
 On 21 November 2022, during the first group stage match from Group B, between Iran and England, attempts were reportedly made by the stadium's security forces to block Iranian fans who wore clothing or carried items bearing slogans that were deemed unsympathetic to the Islamic government of Iran.
-These included t-shirts and signs with "Woman, Life, Freedom" embedded onto them, Iran's previous flags, or any slogans containing the name of Mahsa Amini.
+These included T-shirts and signs with "Woman, Life, Freedom" embedded onto them, Iran's previous flags such as the Lion and Sun flag, or any slogans containing the name of Mahsa Amini.
 This crackdown continued throughout all of Iran's matches at the World Cup.
 In addition to removing fans from stadiums, reports showed that officials tried to suppress any filming or photography of possible protests.
 In one case, Qatari police detained Danish TV presenter, Rasmus Tantholdt, for filming fans with "Woman, Life, Freedom" slogans, some of whom who had been earlier abused by a group of pro-government supporters.